 - The 30 Day Ticket Option - This cost 110 PLN (Around 26 euro)

 - The 90 Day Ticket Option (3 Months) - This cost 280 PLN (Around 67 euro)

 In order to be able to buy this option, you will need to issue a Warsaw City Card.
-In order to get the Warsaw Card, you need to fill the online form in: Warsaw City Card Website in English.
+In order to get the Warsaw Card, you need to fill the online form.
+Find all the necessary information about the Warsaw City Card.

-Unfortunately there is a waiting time around 4 working days.
+Unfortunately, there is a waiting time of around 4 working days.
 You will then receive an email that your Personal Card is ready and you can pick it up.
 Pickup points are available in the biggest train/metro stations.

 Please also note that it is required to present an ID.
-In case of underage children it will be required to produce e.g. school identity card or any other document allowing us to verify the personal details
+In the case of underage children, it will be required to produce e.g. school identity card or any other document allowing us to verify the personal details

 The application is able to find routes also for Warsaw airport and other airports in Poland.